-- 7.1 A sample of case files will be audited by an independent source at least once annually. - 7.2 Audit may be completed by an appointed external auditor or another Students' Union Advice Service accredited to the AQS Standard in a reciprocal arrangement. - 7.3 Following an audit, an audit report will be delivered to the SU Advice Manager.
-The Advice Manager will action any recommendations and prepare a copy of the report for the Board of Trustees
+- 7.1 A sample of case files will be audited by an independent source at least once annually.
+Students will need to give their consent for these files to be reviewed, and this consent recorded on Advice Pro. - 7.2 Audit may be completed by an appointed external auditor or another Students' Union Advice Service accredited to the AQS Standard in a reciprocal arrangement.
+A data sharing agreement adhering to our confidentiality policy will be created if such arrangement takes place. - 7.3 Following an audit, an audit report will be delivered to the SU Advice Manager.
+The Advice Manager will action any recommendations and prepare a copy of the report for the Board of Trustees.